SpinalHDL/SpinalWorkshop/src/main/scala/workshop/counter/spec.md

-## Description
+## Introduction
-Component which increment its output `value` each cycle.
+The goal of this lab is to get basics of SpinalHDL by implementing a simple component which increment its output `value` each cycle and provide a `full` flag.

 This lab will introduce :

 - Component with it IO definition and a little parameterization
 - Combinatorial and Sequential logic (gates and register)
 - Conditional statements (when)